Complexity-Regularized Proximal Policy Optimization: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has achieved significant results in numerous sequential decision-making problems, including board games \citep{silver2017mastering} and video games \citep{mnih2015humanlevel}, robotic control \citep{tang2025deep}, protein design \citep{angermueller2020modelbased}, and human alignment in language modeling \citep{ouyang2022training}.
-However, for certain real-world tasks, the state space might be incredibly vast, and the reward function too sparse.
-Balancing exploration and exploitation and managing such \textit{complexity} is one of the key open challenges in the field \citep{sutton2018reinforcement}.

-Ironically, defining complexity is very complex \citep{mitchell2009complexity}, which may partly explain why it has received less attention than properties such as quality and diversity, despite its essential role in learning and generalization \citep{havrilla2024surveying}.
-In the context of RL, the exploration-exploitation trade-off plays a fundamental role in pursuing robustness and generalization \citep{jiang2023importance}.
-To counter-balance the convergent effect of reward maximization, research has mainly focused on inducing exploration through additional intrinsic rewards \citep{ladosz2022exploration} or, more naively, by maximizing the policy entropy.
-Indeed, several policy gradient methods, such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal}, often include entropy regularization.
-This can help with exploration by encouraging stochastic policies and preventing deterministic behavior, and in certain scenarios, it can also facilitate the optimization process \citep{ahmed2019understanding}.
+However, for certain real-world tasks, the state space might be incredibly vast, and the reward function too sparse, making agents prone to premature convergence to suboptimal deterministic policies.
+To counter-balance the convergent effect of reward maximization, research has mainly focused on inducing exploration through additional intrinsic rewards \citep{ladosz2022exploration} or regularizing the policy learning by maximizing its entropy.
+Indeed, several policy gradient methods, such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal}, often include \textit{entropy regularization}.
+Entropy regularization encourages learning stochastic policies, helping with exploration, preventing deterministic behavior, and, in certain scenarios, facilitating the optimization process \citep{ahmed2019understanding}.
 However, especially for PPO, its real utility is disputed, and finding the correct scaling factor for the entropy loss is not trivial \citep{andrychowicz2021what}; in addition, maximizing entropy pushes the policy towards a uniform random distribution regardless of the current nature of the policy and the actual need for exploration, which might result in a less efficient learning strategy \citep{zhang2025when}.
+The challenge is not merely to encourage exploration and prevent early convergence to local minima, but to regularize the policy \textit{robustly}.
+Intuitively, a regularizer should penalize convergence (determinism) without inhibiting learning by pushing continuously towards randomness.
+While defining \textit{complexity} is nuanced \citep{mitchell2009complexity}, physical definitions of complexity cover exactly this property.
+In particular, in statistical physics, a "complex" system is one that is neither perfectly ordered (crystal) nor perfectly random (ideal gas).